aviate15/sardines-pipeline/report/technical_report.md

 Each of these has a concrete, measurable failure mode on this specific dataset.
 SARDINES is designed to avoid all of them simultaneously.

-### 10.2 Why Cross-Referencing Fails — and Why We Are Faster
+### 10.2 Why Cross-Referencing Fails, and Why We Are Faster

 **The correctness argument:**

-Consider a dataset row where three of five annotators share the same systematic transcription error — for example, all three write "أكل الطعام" where the speaker actually said "أكل الكلام".
+Consider a dataset row where three of five annotators share the same systematic transcription error, for example, all three write "أكل الطعام" where the speaker actually said "أكل الكلام".
 Under pairwise cross-referencing, the erroneous version is the reference for itself and for the two other annotators who wrote the same thing.
 Its average WER against all five candidates will be low precisely because it has three near-identical copies agreeing with it.
-The two correct candidates will each have high average WER — they disagree with the majority.
+The two correct candidates will each have high average WER, they disagree with the majority.
 Cross-referencing selects the wrong answer by design.

 This is not hypothetical for Gulf Arabic.
 The qāf/gāf alternation (ق vs. ق pronounced as /g/), the variation between Modern Standard Arabic and colloquial Gulf forms, and systematic elision patterns in fast speech all create conditions where multiple annotators from similar backgrounds will make the same error on the same word.
 On this 100-row dataset, these conditions are present.